ming-afk/Octlearner/CODE_OF_CONDUCT.md

 ---

-In the interest of fostering an open and welcoming environment, we as contributors ## and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal
+In the interest of fostering an open and welcoming environment, we as
+##  and maintainers pledge to make participation in our project and
+our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal